|

 and forward steps and so on.

-include any number of the individual
+steps can include any number of the

-elements and can begin and end on any
+individual elements and can begin and end

-step although there are favoured entry
+on any step although there are favoured

-and exit points and variations on the
+entry and exit points and variations on

-timing of the steps.
+the timing of the steps.

 Classically, the